gyazgeldi/STRTN/README.md

 Based on the FastQC results, [MultiQC](https://multiqc.info/) report (__MultiQC_report.html__) is generated.

 ## How to build HISAT2 index in CSC
 Here is the case for house mouse genome (mm39).
 The genome indexing step requires big memory and it might not be possible to carry out it on a laptop.
 Indexes and dictionary was prepared in CSC, see commands at STRTN-Indexes-Dictionary-CSC.sh.
+The built indexes can be accessed in https://doi.org/10.5281/zenodo.7457660.
 ### 1. Create conda environment folder file to install the required packages, install and add the bin directory to the path.
 ```
 mkdir STRTN-env